digitalbazaar/vc-playground-docs/playground/oid4.md

 to provide this capability.

 First, setup an HTTP endpoint to accept a POST request.
-This endpoint can be zcap- or oauth-protected if desired; the appropriate authorization tokens or credentials must be provided to the playground for integration.
+This endpoint can be [ZCAP](https://w3c-ccg.github.io/zcap-spec/) or OAuth-protected if desired;
+the appropriate authorization tokens or credentials must be provided to the playground for integration.
 This endpoint will receive a payload similar to the following when an issue request is made:

 ```js
 {